education-ai/image-allocation-framework/README.md

 # Image-Allocation-Framework
-The framework allows to tst for the uniqueness of images which must be allocated to words.
+The framework allows to test for the uniqueness of images which must be allocated to words.
 The result is recorded for a final evaluation.